Aetherinox/toasted-notifier/README.md

 <br />

 ## What is ntfy-toast
-[ntfy-toast](https://github.com/Aetherinox/ntfy-toast) is a notification system for Windows 8 - 11.
-It is one of the libraries used by Toasted Notifier to display notifications for users.
+[ntfy-toast](https://github.com/Aetherinox/ntfy-toast) is a package included in this repo, which services notifications for users running Windows 8 - 11.

 It is based on [SnoreToast](https://github.com/KDE/snoretoast), but has been updated with numerous features.